SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/features.md

 ## [SCION Microfrontend Platform][menu-home] > Feature Overview

 This page gives you an overview of existing and planned platform features.
-Development is mainly driven by requirements of projects at [SBB][link-company-sbb] building a revolutionary traffic management system on behalf of the [SmartRail 4.0 project][link-project-sr40].
+Development is mainly driven by requirements of projects at [SBB][link-company-sbb] building a revolutionary traffic management system.
 Many other features are imaginable.
 If a feature you need is not listed here or needs to be prioritized, please [file a GitHub issue](https://github.com/SchweizerischeBundesbahnen/scion-microfrontend-platform/issues/new?template=feature_request.md).

 [![][done]](#) Done&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;